stefclaus/react-presentation-components/README.md

 ## Surprise, you've already written presentational components!

 Yep, this is true.
 Think about it.
-If a presentational component is simply a component that doesn't know anything about how to get the data it displays, and is mainly responsible for presentation, then you've been doing this from the beginning.
+A presentational component is simply a component that doesn't know anything about how to get the data it displays.
+If they are mainly responsible for presentation, then you've been writing them from the beginning.
 A simple `HelloWorld` component, for example, is almost certainly presentational.
 Let's see if that's right &mdash; we'll even give our component the ability to take a prop: